About

 Take time.
 Create.
 Play.
 Practise.
 Make Art.
 Travel.
 Connect.
 Circulate.
 Exchange.
 Be alone.
 Be together.
 Be with.
 On Residence.

-In 2021, Dancehouse is piloting a new residency program, On Residence, which offers Australian independent dance artists time, space and cash to create and connect with Dancehouse’s network of dance-loving organisations and their communities in outer-metropolitan and regional Victoria and NSW.
+In 2021, Dancehouse piloted a new residency program, On Residence, which offered Australian independent dance artists time, space and cash to create and connect with Dancehouse’s network of dance-loving organisations and their communities in outer-metropolitan and regional Victoria and NSW.

 On Residence will become a key pathway for artists to develop work and/ or establish relationships and connections to communities, practices and partners across Victoria and interstate.
 The program draws on Dancehouse’s experience cultivating similar meaningful, long-term alliances internationally.